Sang-Buster/Formation-Control/README.md

 # Flocking Algorithmn

- Python and MATLAB implementations of  Flocking Algorithmn
+ Python and MATLAB implementations of  Flocking Algorithmn and Formation Control Algorithmn.

 ## References